 Issues to Consider in Aircraft Hangar Lease Agreements

 When it comes to leasing aircraft hangars, there are several crucial issues to consider.
 As an experienced aviation attorney and former professional pilot and mechanic, Bill brings a wealth of knowledge to the table.
-Alongside his many years of experience working with aircraft, he has spent years handling cases regarding aircraft maintenance disputes, aviation litigation, aircraft transactions, representing airports, and representing pilots having issues with the FAA.
+Alongside his many years of experience working with aircraft, he has spent years handling cases regarding aircraft maintenance disputes, aviation litigation, aircraft transactions, representing airports, and representing pilots and maintenance personnel having issues with the FAA.
+He frequently represents municipalities, FBOs, flight schools, overhaul facilities and others involved in the general aviation business.

-While handling his regular workload, he's currently looking to get more cases involving Fixed Base Operators (FBOs) and municipal airports.
-Never straying too far from his former trade, Bill currently flies and maintains two aircraft, providing valuable insights and unique perspectives on the intricacies of aircraft hangar lease agreements.
+Never straying too far from his aviation roots, Bill currently flies and maintains two aircraft, providing valuable insights and unique perspectives on the intricacies of aircraft hangar lease agreements.
 Here are some important aspects of these agreements that you should keep in mind.

 Understanding Lease Terms and Conditions